Unleash/unleash-client-java/README.md

 Unleash unleash = new DefaultUnleash(config);
 ```

-### Other information
+### Next steps

-- Check out our guide for more information on how to build and scale [feature flag](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices) systems
+Check out our documentation for tips and best practices on [building and scaling feature flag systems](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).